hillj1/test/README.md

-# test
+# Hash
-A test repository for testing purposes
+A simple C++ class for producing a hash value from an input